We're making a busy stretch of Harewood Road safer for all users and upgrading stormwater and water pipes.

 This work was not originally included as part of the contract because the designs had not been completed.
 The designs have been completed ahead of time, giving us the opportunity to take a ‘one-pass’ approach and do all the work now, rather than coming back to the area and causing further disruption later.

-Our work on Harewood Road, Gardiners Road, Waimakariri Road and Whitchurch Place is now expected to be completed by 6 March 2026.
+Our work on Harewood Road, Waimakariri Road and Whitchurch Place is now expected to be completed by 6 March 2026.

-Expect delays if you are travelling through the area.
-Traffic management arrangements will change as work in the area progresses – please comply with signage and take care when driving through work sites.
+Traffic management remains in place, so you should continue to expect delays if you are travelling through the area.
+Please comply with signage and take care when driving through work sites.

 For information on detour routes, to check the works notice or to subscribe to updates, visit Isaac Construction's Harewood Road traffic signals and water upgrades(external link) webpage.